RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

     cd ~/RetroPie/emulators/RetroArch/tools

-Then you have to configure each controller:
+Then you have to configure each controller ( For example just use the first line if you have only 1 controller):

     ./retroarch-joyconfig -o p1.cfg -p 1 -j 0
     <follow instructions>